 - Educate yourself in Iceland campervan insurance

-If you only know how to drive automatic and are traveling in the summer, you need to book your Iceland campervan 4 or more months in advance or your options will quickly become limited.
+If you only know how to drive automatics and are traveling in the summer, you need to book your Iceland campervan four or more months in advance or your options will quickly become limited.

-I searched for a campervan a month in advance during peak season and all 20 sites I checked were largely completely booked out.
+I searched for a campervan a month in advance during peak season and almost all 20 camper rental sites I checked were completely booked out.
 This included popular rental companies like:

-For the full list of all 20 Iceland campervan rental sites, check the Iceland planning template.
+For the full list of all 20 Iceland campervan rental sites, download the Iceland trip planner below.
 I ended up deciding to change my travel dates to match campervan availability since my options were very limited.

 A friend also went to Iceland during peak season and rented a similar two-person campervan and here’s a comparison of our experiences: